K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Compact irreducible -manifolds

 \begin{remark} For notational convenience, we restrict the term `Fano type' to threefolds obtainable by blow-up of {\em one} connected curve.
 Thus the threefold in Example~\ref{mult} is not of Fano type (though it is a very natural generalization); we discuss this threefold separately. \end{remark}

-In the above paragraphs we slightly abused the notation by writing $\KK'(L_j)$ for both the non-symplectic and Fano types.
-However, as we shall only be using the property that $\KK'(L_j)$ is some connected dense open subset of $\KK(L_j)$ this should not cause confusion.
+In this section, we shall slightly abuse the notation by writing $\KK'(L_j)$ for both the non-symplectic and Fano types when, respectively, $L_j=L(V)$ and $L_j=L(r,a,\delta)$.
+However, as we shall only be using the property that $\KK'(L_j)$ is some Zariski open subset of $\KK(L_j)$ this should not cause confusion.

 If by deforming two pairs $(\oW_1,D_1)$, $(\oW_2,D_2)$ satisfying Theorem~\ref{bCY} and rescaling, if necessary, the respective K\"ahler metrics and holomorphic forms we achieve the matching condition for $D_1$ and $D_2$ (Definition~\ref{matching}), then by Theorem~\ref{g2}, the connected sum construction described in \S\ref{sum} yields a compact Riemannian 7-manifold $M$ with holonomy $G_2$.
 We shall sometimes abbreviate this by saying that a compact (irreducible) $G_2$-manifold $M$ is {\em constructed from $(\oW_1,D_1)$ and $(\oW_2,D_2)$} (or simply from $\oW_1$ and $\oW_2$, the existence of appropriate $D_1$ and $D_2$ implied).